TomBenShmueli/React-Movie-Application/README.md

 # MovieLand

-This application allows the user to utilize the ombd.com movies database.
+This application allows the user to search the ombd.com movies database, simply type the movie you'd like to find, and press on the magnifying glass to search!

 # How to run?